PyFilesystem3/pyfilesystem3/docs/source/info.rst

 =============== =================== ===========================================

 The keys in this namespace can generally be retrieved very quickly.
-In the case of :class:`~fs.osfs.OSFS` the namespace can be retrieved without a potentially expensive system call.
+In the case of :class:`~fs3.osfs.OSFS` the namespace can be retrieved without a potentially expensive system call.

 Details Namespace